American Indian Resources

 A Native History of Utah: We Shall Remain

-A five-part series on five indigenous tribes of the Great Basin Region we now call Utah.
-View We Shall Remain Lesson
+Each episode in this five-part series features one of the five indigenous tribes of the Great Basin Region we now call Utah.
+View the We Shall Remain lessons.

 The Utah American Indian Digital Archive: Utah’s Tribes

-With articles, books, government documents, oral histories, photographs and maps pertaining to the Northwest Shoshone, Goshute, Paiute, Utah Navajo, White Mesa and Ute Indian, this unique archive captures the complicated history of Utah’s tribes from multiple perspectives.
+With articles, books, government documents, oral histories, photographs and maps pertaining to the Northwest Shoshone, Goshute, Paiute, Utah Navajo, White Mesa and Ute Indian tribes, this unique archive captures the complicated history of Utah’s tribes from multiple perspectives.

 Native Knowledge 360: Essential Understandings

-Explore the framework and foundational concepts that build on the ten themes of the National Council for the Social Studies’ national curriculum standards for teaching about Indigenous peoples in a culturally and historically appropriate, respectful way.
+Explore the framework and foundational concepts that build on the ten themes of the National Council for the Social Studies’ national curriculum standards for teaching about Indigenous peoples in a historically based, respectful way.
 From the Smithsonian National Museum of the American Indian.

 UEN/FNX TV

-First Nations Experience channel presents Native American stories and content to create a diverse and entertaining channel across all media platforms 24/7.
+First Nations Experience channel presents Native American stories and content to create a 24/7 channel with a wide array of content for all media platforms.

 PBS Learning Media